Feature #1087: DVR Improvements

 I do realise that the code for this could get complex because you have to look at all future recordings in chronological order, maintaining a "virtual allocation" of tuners/transponders/recordings right through to the most distant recording scheduled in the future (including any pre/post padding) and detect if the tuners would be overallocated at any time (remembering that multiple channels can be recorded on the same transponder/multiplex without using up an extra tuner).
 It would be nice if all overallocation periods are listed and some advice given on how to fix the issue (i.e. list the possible scheduled recordings to stop the overallocations).

-Updated by Adam Sutton almost 9 years ago
+Updated by Adam Sutton about 9 years ago

 - Status changed from New to Accepted